lavishay-technion/ansible_shallow/03_playbooks/README.md

 ---

-# Lab
+# Practice

 - Create Ansible project that sets up 5 vm's (or containers):
   - All containers must be mix of linux distributions.
-    - 2 of cotainers must be web servers.
+    - 2 of containers must be web servers.
     - 2 servers must be mysql server and worker.
   - Create or use existing flask project that will be copied to `web server1`.
   - Use `web server2` to connect to flask app on `web server1`.